WICG/attribution-reporting-api/README.md

 the addestination eTLD+1, it looks up all impressions in storage that match <reporting-domain, addestination>.

-The most recent matching impression is given a `last-clicked` attribute of true.
-All other matching impressions are given a `last-clicked` value of false.
+The most recent matching impression is given an `attibution-credit` of value 100.
+All other matching impressions are given an `attibution-credit` of value of 0.

 For each matching impression, schedule a report.
 To schedule a report, the browser will store the
- {reporting domain, addestination domain, impression data, [decoded](#metadata-encoding) conversion-metadata, last-clicked attribute} for the impression.
+ {reporting domain, addestination domain, impression data, [decoded](#metadata-encoding) conversion-metadata, attribution_credit} for the impression.
 Scheduled reports will be sent as detailed in [Sending scheduled reports](#sending-scheduled-reports).

 Each impression is only allowed to schedule a maximum of three reports